gavinytan/gavinytan.github.io/index.md

 ---

 # About Me
 I am currently pursuing a BA in Computer Science at Boston University.
 I became interested in CS due to my interest in video games.
-My most familiar languages are C, C#, Python, Ocaml, and Java.
+My most familiar languages are C, C#, Python, OCaml, and Java.
 In my freetime I enjoy playing for my school's Overwatch team and practicing martial arts.

 ## Projects
 [Minecraft Plugins](https://github.com/gavin-y-tan/MinecraftPlugins)